-- (a) The Presiding Officer may issue an order deeming a party to be in default and determining the proceeding against that party upon consideration of the record, including the complaint, the allegations of which may be deemed to be true, without the requirement of findings of fact and law, if that party fails: - (1) to appear, in person or through a representative, at a hearing or conference of which that party has been notified; - (2) to answer, to respond to a dispositive motion within the time provided, or otherwise to defend the proceeding; or - (3) to cure a deficient filing within the time specified by the Presiding Officer. - (b) A motion to set aside a default may be filed with the Director within a reasonable time and shall state the reasons for the failure to appear or defend, and shall specify the nature of the proposed defense in the proceeding.
-In order to prevent injustice and on such conditions as may be appropriate, the Director may for good cause shown set aside a default.
+- (a) The hearing officer may file with the Commissioner a proposed decision (and the Commissioner, upon the receipt of such a filing, Presiding Officer may issue an order) deeming a party to be in default and determining the proceeding against that party upon consideration of the record, including the complaint, the allegations of which may be deemed to be true, without the requirement of findings of fact and law, if that party fails: - (1) to appear, in person or through a representative, at a hearing or conference of which that party has been notified; - (2) to answer, to respond to a dispositive motion within the time provided, or otherwise to defend the proceeding; or - (3) to cure a deficient filing within the time specified by the hearing officer Presiding Officer. - (b) A motion to set aside a default may be filed with the Commissioner Director within a reasonable time and shall state the reasons for the failure to appear or defend, and shall specify the nature of the proposed defense in the proceeding.
+In order to prevent injustice and on such conditions as may be appropriate, the Commissioner Director may for good cause shown set aside a default.